m4jidRafiei/PC4PM/README.md

 ### Screencast
 In [this](https://github.com/m4jidRafiei/PC4PM/blob/main/PC4PM_Screencast.mp4) video, you can watch a screencast of the tool which demonstrates the main functionalities of PC4PM.
 Note that you may need to download the file to watch.

+### User Manual
+In [this](https://github.com/m4jidRafiei/PC4PM/blob/main/PC4PM_Manual.pdf) document, you can find the detailed user manual of PC4PM.

 ### Requirements
 The application is OS-independent, and you only need to install Django and Python packages specified in the [requirements](https://github.com/m4jidRafiei/PPDP-PM/blob/master/requirements.txt) file.